Cohabiting Couples at Risk: Why Not Making a Will Could Leave Your Partner Vulnerable

 There are a number of exceptions to the general rule that gifts made during a person’s lifetime will use up their nil rate band (the tax-free amount), including the following:

-If the whole of the nil rate band has been used up and inheritance tax is payable, the rate of tax is reduced for gifts made between 3 and 7 years before the person died.
+If the whole of the nil rate band has been used up and inheritance tax is payable, the rate of tax is reduced for gifts made between three and seven years before the person died.
 This is known as ‘taper relief’.

 It should be noted that there are rules to prevent people from obtaining the inheritance tax advantages described above, in situations where a gift is made but the donor of the gift retains an interest or benefit from the property.
 An example would be where a mother gives her house to her children but continues to live in it.
 These are called the ‘reservation of benefit’ rules.
 The rules do not apply in every situation, and care should be taken when making lifetime gifts.